Who can Receive Personal Injury Protection (PIP) Insurance Benefits?

-In Michigan, in addition to having an auto accident claim against the driver who causes injury in a car accident (third party), accident victims will also receive Michigan no fault “first party” or PIP benefits.
+In Michigan, in addition to having an auto accident claim against the driver who causes injury in a car accident (third party), accident victims will also receive Michigan No-Fault “first party” or PIP insurance benefits.

 The analysis below was originally part of a two day seminar presented by the injury attorneys at Michigan Auto Law for Michigan lawyers handling automobile accident cases in Dearborn, Michigan.
 The seminar was presented through the Institute for Continuing Legal Education (ICLE) and was intended to better educate small firm lawyers and solo practitioners throughout Michigan who handle car accidents, truck accidents, and motorcycle accidents on what other no fault benefits are available to their clients.
 A more comprehensive overview can also be found in our Michigan Auto Law no fault advice section.

 Who is entitled to receive Michigan No-Fault benefits after a Michigan auto injury accident?

 No-Fault PIP benefits are available to any person who suffers personal injury in an automobile accident in Michigan, provided they are not the owner and operator of a car or truck operating without Michigan No-Fault insurance.

 Michigan car accident first-party claims, also known as Michigan PIP (personal injury protection) claims, are made to a claimant’s own No-Fault insurer.
 The claimant’s insurer is required to pay Michigan No-Fault benefits for expenses relating to a motor vehicle accident.
 These first-party car accident claims involve payments for medical expenses, wage loss, replacement services, mileage, survivor’s loss, funeral expenses, and attendant care, when applicable, if the injuries are serious enough.